 Kodiak can be customized to display your Avatar or Portrait photo (in the Profile tab) within either a square or round container.Colors

 Like its sibling themes in our Alaskan suite, Kodiak is very minimally pigmented.
 Nonetheless, the Accent and Accent Hover colors are fully customizable within the customization sidebar.Recent Tweets

 Kodiak comes hardcoded to display 4 recent tweets in your Profile Tab.
 We didn't arbitrarily choose that number, of course: it's 4 to best-fit Kodiak's 500px height constraint.Social Media Links

 Kodiak's customization sidebar features easy URL or username setup to: Facebook, Twitter, Dribbble, Svpply, Google+, Foursquare, Vimeo, Gowalla, Youtube, Rdio, Flickr, LastFM, LinkedIN, Github, and Skype.
 Links to these are displayed as text in the Social Links tab within the main view's sidebar.

-Each one of our themes comes fully backed by our dedicated support team—all of us.
+Each one of our Premium themes comes fully backed by our dedicated support team—all of us.
 We're good people, with real faces, and we like what we do.
 We've also created a help centre, so you can get help at any hour of the day.
 Send us an email or tweet, and we'll respond as soon as we can (PST).